dschuurman/archie-pi/README.md

 sudo python3 module-installer.py
 ```
 A menu will appear allowing you to select and install various modules.
-Once the script completes, the content should be displayed at: `http://10.10.10.10`
+Once the script completes, the new content should be visible at: `http://10.10.10.10`
 (note that some content may require a reboot before it appears - see the instructions given in the final steps).

 The installation may take some time, depending in the size of the package(s)